 How is erythema nodosum diagnosed?

 The skin disorder is diagnosed clinically and a skin biopsy is often performed.
-This shows inflammation around the septum between lobules of fat in subcutaneous tissue, without vasculitis.
+The pathology of erythema nodosum shows inflammation around the septum between lobules of fat in subcutaneous tissue, without vasculitis.

 Tests done in patients with erythema nodosum include: